SahithyaAluru/Linkdin_Insights_Scrapper/README.md

 <img width="780" height="513" alt="Screenshot 2025-12-14 172642" src="https://github.com/user-attachments/assets/7bcc91a8-e61f-4000-aee4-a6518c211c1d" />

-🚀 Getting Started
 This section outlines the foundational steps and components of the application.

-📦 Database Setup
+# Database Setup
 The core data is managed in a MySQL database named linkedin_insights_db.
 The following tables were created to store the scraped information:

-pages: Stores general company page information.
+# pages: Stores general company page information.

 CREATE TABLE pages (
     id INT AUTO_INCREMENT PRIMARY KEY,